acorg/seqgen/README.md

   `description`, `id`, `id prefix`, `name`, and `sections`.
 The main idea here is to allow you to easily specify sequences that are recombinants.
 * `sequence`: Give the exact sequence of nucleotides or amino acids.
 * `sequence file`: Specify a FASTA file to get the sequence from.
-Currently only the first sequence in the file is used.
+  Only the first sequence in the file is used.
+The resulting sequence will have the id of the sequence in the file, unless an `id` key is given.
 * `skip`: If `true` the sequence will not be output.
 This is useful either for temporarily omitting a sequence or for just giving a sequence (e.g., one read from a file) an id so it can be used in the construction of